centreon/centreon-documentation/en/releases/centreon-core.md

 #### Bugfixes

-- [anomaly] Host ID was null in detection filters
+- [Anomaly] Host ID was null in detection filters

 #### Enhancements